-Rabat – The governmental coalition led by Justice and Development Party (PJD) have warned protests in the Rif region against drifting towards separatism.
+Rabat – The governmental coalition led by Justice and Development Party (PJD) has warned protests in the Rif region against drifting towards separatism.

-Leading members of the coalition parties, including Minister of the Interior Abdelouafi Laftit, met on Sunday to discuss the situation in the city of Al Hoceima and its surrounding areas.
+Leading members of the coalition parties as well as the Minister of the Interior Abdelouafi Laftit, met on Sunday to discuss the situation in the city of Al Hoceima and its surrounding areas.

 Saad Eddine El Othmani, the PJD National Council President and Head of Government, said at the meeting that “protests should be dealt with according to the law.
 But at the same time, demonstrations should avoid damaging private or public property or fueling separatist sentiments.”